Big Question: Should You Buy, Hold, or Sell Your Commercial Property in Post COVID-19 Era?

 Given that six of the last seven recessions were preceded by sudden increases in energy costs—and with the Commerce Department recently reporting an unexpected decline in retail sales for May—it seems another recession is inevitable.

-As you CRE investors know, the general performance of property investments is significantly influenced by GDP growth; they tend to rise and fall together.
+As you CRE investors know, the general performance of commercial investment property is significantly influenced by GDP growth; they tend to rise and fall together.

 When the economy is strong, the demand for commercial property generally increases.